Mixed-Set Decision Strategy for Qualifiers and Close Answers

 |---|---|

-| First | The next logical step in the troubleshooting process or the least invasive initial check |
+| First | The next logical troubleshooting step or least-invasive initial check |

-| Best | The option that solves the problem while respecting constraints |
+| Best | The option that solves the problem while respecting every constraint |

-| Most likely | The answer most supported by the evidence, not every possible cause |
+| Most likely | The cause most supported by the evidence, not every possible cause |

-| Least disruptive | A diagnostic or change that avoids unnecessary downtime |
+| Least disruptive | A change or test that avoids unnecessary downtime |

-| Most secure | Stronger protection without violating the stated business need |
+| Most secure | Stronger protection that still meets the stated business need |

 | Root cause | The underlying reason, not the visible symptom |

-| Next | The step that follows the current stage, not a skipped later action |
+| Next | The step that immediately follows the current stage |

 Close-Answer Patterns

-| Pattern | Wrong answer behavior | Better answer behavior |
+| Pattern | Wrong-answer behavior | Better-answer behavior |

 |---|---|---|

-| Layer mismatch | Replaces a cable when the evidence points to DNS | Matches the OSI layer of the evidence |
+| Layer mismatch | Replaces a cable when evidence points to DNS | Matches the OSI layer of the evidence |

 | Scope mismatch | Changes a core route when one host is misconfigured | Fixes the smallest affected scope |